 Crypto startups operating blockchain protocols that involve multi-dimensional payments require payment rails that can handle these types of payments.
 Traditional payment providers are typically not able to handle microtransactions and automated payouts.

 Fortunately, for startups running decentralized protocols, USDC - combined with Circle’s products - allows for multi-sided payouts globally.
-Circle’s APIs can be easily integrated into blockchain applications to enable smart contract-powered, automated payments and microtransactions to support a vast array of payout scenarios.
-Additionally, Circle APIs can also be leveraged to process fiat currency payouts in the form of international wire transfers in 80+ currencies.
+Circle products can be easily integrated into blockchain applications to enable smart contract-powered, automated payments and microtransactions to support a vast array of payout scenarios.
+Additionally, Circle products can also be leveraged to process traditional currency payouts in the form of international wire transfers in 80+ currencies and ACH payments domestically in the U.S.

-Fiat on and off-ramps also play an essential role for companies dealing in cryptocurrency.
-Whether it is accepting customer payments, managing treasury operations, or making B2B payments, crypto companies need a payments infrastructure that supports both fiat and crypto payments.
+On and off-ramps also play an essential role for companies dealing in cryptocurrency.
+Whether it is accepting customer payments, managing treasury operations, or making B2B payments, crypto companies need a payments infrastructure that supports both traditional and crypto payments.
 For that, on and off-ramps are required to be able to move in and out of crypto.

-Circle Business Account holders can leverage the platform’s APIs to easily move from fiat currency into digital dollars and back.
+Circle Business Account holders can leverage a suite of API products to easily move from fiat currency into digital dollars and back programmatically.

 Finally, USDC holders also have the ability to earn yield on their digital dollars - typically at a higher rate than they would for dollars held in a traditional bank account.
 Decentralized finance (DeFi) protocols provide yield-generation opportunities for companies holding USDC without lengthy lock-up periods.
-Additionally, Circle will roll out platform-native CeFi yield products to enable Circle Business Account holders and API customers to earn yield on digital dollars held with Circle soon.
+Additionally, Circle will roll out platform-native CeFi yield products to enable Circle customers to earn yield on digital dollars held with Circle soon.

 Forward-thinking crypto startups are already adopting USDC as part of their payments infrastructure and treasury management operations because of the wide array of benefits it offers.